nikelioum/Earth-DB/README.md

 Values: 1, John Doe, 25.5, true
 Data inserted successfully into table 'users'.

+earthdb (testdb)> DELETE FROM users
+Enter condition (or press Enter to delete all rows):
+Condition: id = 1
+1 row(s) deleted from table 'users'.

 earthdb (testdb)> SELECT FROM users
 Enter columns to select (comma-separated or * for all):
 Columns: *